John Sawers: Career

+Secret Intelligence Service

+Sawers joined MI6 in 1977 and was given Foreign and Commonwealth Office cover.
+He began his career as an intelligence officer and worked under diplomatic cover in Yemen and in Syria in 1982 as a political officer, on behalf of MI6.

 Foreign and Commonwealth Office

-Sawers joined the Foreign and Commonwealth Office in 1977.
-In his early career, Sawers worked in Yemen and Syria, on behalf of MI6.
-He became Political Officer in Damascus in 1982 and then returned to the Foreign and Commonwealth Office to take up the role of Desk Officer in the European Union Department in 1984 and Private Secretary to the Minister of State in 1986.
+Enjoying policy work more than intelligence work, Sawers transitioned to a mainstream diplomatic role in the Foreign and Commonwealth Office, leaving MI6, and took up the role of Desk Officer in the European Union Department in 1984 and Private Secretary to the Minister of State in 1986.

 He was based in Pretoria and then Cape Town in South Africa from 1988 to 1991 during the first part of the transition from apartheid.
-He returned to the Foreign and Commonwealth Office yet again to take up the roles of Head of European Union Presidency Planning Unit in 1991 and Principal Private Secretary to Douglas Hurd in 1993.
+He returned to London and took up the roles of Head of European Union Presidency Planning Unit in 1991 and Principal Private Secretary to Douglas Hurd in 1993.

 From 1995 to 1998 he was in the United States and spent a year as an International Fellow at Harvard University and later at the British Embassy in Washington D.C., where he headed the Foreign and Defence Policy team.

-From January 1999 to summer 2001 he was Foreign Affairs Adviser to UK Prime Minister Tony Blair, dealing with all aspects of foreign and defence policy and working closely with international counterparts.
+From January 1999 to summer 2001 he was seconded to the Cabinet Office as the Foreign Affairs Adviser to UK Prime Minister Tony Blair, dealing with all aspects of foreign and defence policy and working closely with international counterparts.
 The period included the Kosovo War.
 He also worked on the Northern Ireland peace process and the implementation of the Good Friday Agreement.
 He reviewed the Iraq sanctions policy during this period and issued a document that included consideration of regime change.

-He served two years in the Middle East as Ambassador to Egypt from 2001 to 2003, and for three months was the British Government's Special Representative in Baghdad assisting in the establishment of the Coalition Provisional Authority as the transitional government during the Occupation of Iraq.
+He next served two years in the Middle East as Ambassador to Egypt from 2001 to 2003, and for three months was seconded as the British Government's Special Representative in Baghdad assisting in the establishment of the Coalition Provisional Authority as the transitional government during the Occupation of Iraq.

-In August 2003 Sawers was appointed Director General for Political Affairs at the Foreign and Commonwealth Office.
-In this post he advised the UK Foreign Secretary on political and security issues worldwide and negotiated on behalf of the Foreign Secretary with international partners in the G8, EU and UN.
+In August 2003 Sawers returned to London and was appointed as the Director General for Political Affairs at the Foreign and Commonwealth Office.
+In this post he was the second most senior diplomat in the country and advised the UK Foreign Secretary on political and security issues worldwide and negotiated on behalf of the Foreign Secretary with international partners in the G8, EU and UN.
 He was particularly involved in policy on Iran, Iraq, Afghanistan and the Balkans.
 Sawers headed the British team in the EU-3 negotiations over Iran's nuclear program in 2006, utilising his scientific background in discussions of nuclear matters.

 In 2007 he became British Permanent Representative to the United Nations.